As relieved as we were to be leaving Kochi, we were a little apprehensive about our forthcoming train journeys to South Goa via AC2 train class.

 Following all the hassles of the past 3 days, we finally had found somewhere to really relax.
 Next all we needed was some decent accommodation and a good shower.

-If you enjoyed South Goa via AC2 Train Class, you may also like:
+If you enjoyed South Goa via AC2 Train Class, check out India West Coast – Kerala to Goa.
+You may also like: